5 Popular Curriculum Development Models You Should Know

 Frequently Asked Questions (FAQs)

-2. How do educators choose the most suitable curriculum development model for their needs?
+Q2.
+How do educators choose the most suitable curriculum development model?

-A. Educators should consider factors such as educational goals, student needs, instructional approaches, and available resources when selecting a curriculum development model.
-It is also important to adapt and customize models to fit specific contexts and learner characteristics.
+Educators should consider educational goals, student needs, instructional approaches, and available resources when selecting a curriculum development model.
+Adapting and customizing models to fit specific contexts and learner characteristics is also important.